clarks03/Osu-Instafade-Tool/README.md

 Click [here](https://github.com/clarks03/Osu-Instafade-Tool/releases) to download the latest release!
 Download the .exe and run it to get going!

+NOTE: you may receive some warnings when downloading.
+I received two when testing--the first was Google Chrome, and the second was Windows SmartProtect.

+I think the first is because no one else has downloaded this program (hopefully this will be resolved with more downloads) The second is because there's no author associated with the file (it was hard enough getting the .exe to work with PyInstaller; I don't care about it being an "unknown author".)

 ## Usage

 Users will be prompted with this window upon downloading.